 Perfect Day Productions - Executive Producer

 Robert Hardy is a writer, producer and executive producer.
-Before launching his development company Perfect Day Productions, Robert served as the SVP and Head of Development at Force Four / Entertainment One, VP of Development at Paperny Entertainment, and as a production executive for Bell Media.
-He is currently an Executive Producer and Supervising Story Producer on the new History Television series Rust Valley Restorers, and helped create such shows as Border Security: America’s Front Line (Netflix / Nat Geo), Keeping Canada Alive (CBC), Emergency (Slice/GlobalTV), Shannon & Sophie (W Network/UPTV), Battle Cats (Blue Ant Media) and First Dates (Slice).
+He also provides creative and development consulting.
+Before launching his development company Perfect Day Productions, Robert served as the SVP and Head of Development at Force Four / Entertainment One; VP of Development at Paperny Entertainment; and as a production executive for Bell Media, where he oversaw documentary, series and MOW development and production.
+He is currently serving as a consulting creative producer on several series in production and developing a series with the Canadian Broadcasting Corporation.
+Previously he was an Executive Producer and Supervising Story Producer on the new History Television series Rust Valley Restorers and helped create such shows as Border Security: America’s Front Line (Netflix / Nat Geo), Keeping Canada Alive (CBC), Emergency (Slice/GlobalTV), Shannon & Sophie (W Network/UPTV), Battle Cats (Blue Ant Media) and First Dates (Slice).